-FISCAL IMPACT: STAFF TIME LEAD DEPARTMENT: CD & CM ACTION ITEMS DUE COMMENTS STATUS 11.1 Work with Finance Department and City Attorney to finalize a Draft Tax Exchange Agreement with LA County.
+FISCAL IMPACT: STAFF TIME LEAD DEPARTMENT: CD & CM ACTION ITEMS DUE COMMENTS STATUS 1 Work with Finance Department and City Attorney to finalize a Draft Tax Exchange Agreement with LA County.
 Engage in negotiations with the City of Hidden Hills and L.A County.
 10/22 Staff met with the CEO's Office to develop draft terms for the property transfer, including a review of the tax sharing agreement.
-In Progress 11.2 Update and finalize annexation application with Los Angeles Local Agency Formation Commission (LAFCO).
+Staff has completed review, provided comments back to CEO's office, and is waiting for Hidden Hills to review.
+Complete 11.2 Update and finalize annexation application with Los Angeles Local Agency Formation Commission (LAFCO).
 11/22 Staff will be meeting with LAFCO counterparts to review and update the annexation application materials.
 In Progress 11.3 Conduct public and property owner outreach in advance of public meetings and hearings.
-1/23 11.4 Engage in LAFCO public hearings (including protest hearings).
-6/23
+1/23 In April, staff conducted a postcard survey to all property owners and residents within the Craftsman's Corner annexation territory.
+Complete 11.4 Engage in LAFCO public hearings (including protest hearings).
+6/23 Delayed